Replicated liquid theory in $1+\infty$ dimensions

-Close to the critical point $\epsilon \sim 0$, it is natural to expect that the spatial profile of of the order parameter, namely $\Delta(\hat{z},\epsilon)$ as a function of $\hat{z}$ exhibits a universal scaling feature.
-To see this, it is convenient the following decomposition,
+Close to the critical point $\delta\varphi \sim 0$, it is natural to expect that the spatial profile of the order parameter, namely $\Delta(\hat{z},\delta \varphi)$ as a function of $\hat{z}$ exhibits a universal scaling feature.
+To see this, it is convenient to use the following decomposition,